Hornbill-Docs/servicemanager-config/servicemanager-config/assets/new-assets-mode-infokit.md

 ### Documentation

 - Migration Guide: A step-by-step guide to support your migration will be published in May 2026.
-- Service Manager Configuration Guide: This guide contains [technical details regarding new asset features and functionality](https://docs.hornbill.com/servicemanager-config/assets/overview) .
+- [Service Manager Configuration Guide](/servicemanager-config/assets/overview): This guide contains technical details regarding new asset features and functionality.
 - Service Manager User Guide: This guide is currently being updated for Asset Managers and general users.